2003 Blackout Satellite Photo

 Status: Fake (see details below)

 Email contributed by D. Goodwin, Aug.
 21, 2003:

 Analysis This bogus image began circulating within days of the northeast blackout of August 14, 2003.
-It doesn't stand up to scrutiny.
+It didn't stand up to scrutiny from the start.

 1. There is no imaging satellite named "GeoStar."

 2. The timestamp shows "23:15 EST" (Eastern Standard Time), but satellite images are usually marked "UT" (Universal Time) in any case, the U.S. is currently on Daylight Saving Time, not Standard Time.

 3. The "blackout" portion of the image extends too far south and not far enough west.